Selected sencity experiences:

 At Sencity, we have redesigned the most common and mundane piece of public furniture - our everyday trash receptacle.

-For brick and mortar business owners who are dissatisfied with traditional advertising, TetraBIN is an interactive trash receptacle that provides heightened awareness through a unique aesthetic design that increases foot traffic unlike traditional digital signage.
+For brick and mortar business owners who are dissatisfied with traditional advertising, TetraBIN™ is an interactive trash receptacle that provides heightened awareness through a unique aesthetic design that increases foot traffic and engagement unlike traditional digital signage.

 Most importantly, it makes doing good fun and encourages a positive change in people's everyday lives.
 Learn more about TetraBIN product line and its interactive experiences.